klporter/di-sf-hio-react-lab-mern-portfolio/README.md

 # React MERN Portfolio LAB
-In this lab, you will be building the front-end to the Recipe API we built in express.
-The front end will provide all the CRUD functionality for you to manage your recipes.
-We will also add in the other projects we created during the training to have a portfolio of your accomplishments.
+In this lab, you will be building the front-end to the Recipe API you built in express.
+The front end will provide all the CRUD functionality for you to manage your recipes. you will also add in the other projects you created during the training to have a portfolio of your accomplishments.

 ## Set-up
 This repository is to serve as a starter.
 It contains a Welcome, Navigation, ManageRecipes, and recipeForm component.
 It also includes a DataService to talk to the API.